 All of the marketing hype aside, I have to agree with many of the tequila aficionados on Cabo Wabo Blanco Tequila: it is mediocre.
 While I have tasted significantly superior tasting tequilas, I have tasted many inferior tequilas as well.
 Cabo Wabo falls in the middle.

 I do not honestly think that this is a tequila worth shelling out $40.
-I could see paying $25-30 given the comparisons in that range, but when you can find a bottle of Patron Silver for around $40, the far smoother option of Patron would be my preference (and there are still better tequilas at the same price).
+I could see paying $25 to 30 given the comparisons in that range, but when you can find a bottle of Patron Silver for around $40, the far smoother option of Patron would be my preference (and there are still better tequilas at the same price).

 Again, I do not completely dislike Cabo Wabo like I do Jose Cuervo Gold.
 I think it has potential, but I have others that I personally prefer.

 While it is certainly not my favorite tequila to sip, I find it makes some excellent cocktails.
 Mix it in any tequila cocktail you like, from a Tequila Sunrise to a Margarita or Paloma.
 It is not likely to disappoint, though it may not necessarily be thrilling, either.

 The nose is filled with a sweet floral tone.
 The palate is oily and has a slightly bitter tone marked with a faint agave flavor and earthy notes.
 The finish is, as with the whole experience, mild, lacking the full alcohol burn of some other tequilas, and nicely spiced, though there is a bitterness in the aftertaste that makes it unusual.

 Cabo Wabo Tequila Cocktails